raspiduino/arv32-opt/README.md

 ## Current issues and drawbacks
 - The effective emulated speed is super slow.
 This is mostly due to the high overhead of 1-bit SPI connection with SD card, when every instruction that access memory must also access SD card.
-- Max tested SPI bus speed is FCLK/16, which is 1MHz on 16MHz atmega328p.
-If you set the speed higher than this, SD card won't initialize.
-This might be just my problem, so feel free to try.
+- Max tested SPI bus speed is FCLK/4, which is 4MHz on 16MHz atmega328p.
+If you set the speed higher than this, SD card will not be stable.
+We don't know why, so please give us some light if you know the reason.
 - Automatically replacing new state is not implemented yet.
 So every time you run the emulator, you must repeat the `Preparing the SD card` section.

 ## Credits